dsamojlenko/php-caddy/readme.md

 ## Introduction
 PHP Caddy is a **tiny** PHP development environment for Windows, inspired by Laravel Valet.

 **No hosts file, no configuration, no frills.
-Just run it and go.**
+Just run it and go write some code.**

 PHP Caddy is basically a stripped down Valet: no *.dev domain proxy (only localhost), no linking multiple sites or parking whole directories, and no sharing over local tunnels.
 It also doesn't require elevated privileges to run